Spine Surgeons conducting surgery for Myofascial pain

 • Stress and anxiety.
 People who are frequently stressed and anxious are more likely to develop trigger points in their muscles.
 According to one theory, these people are more likely to clench their muscles, a type of repeated strain that leaves muscles unprotected to trigger points.

 Myofascial pain is typically caused by a muscle injury caused by excessive strain on a specific muscle or muscle group, tendon, or ligament.
-Other potential reasons for myofascial pain contain:
+Other potential reasons for myofascial pain include:

 • An intervertebral disc injury.